Roasted Asparagus with Prosciutto and Parmesan

 The ingredients for the roasted asparagus on a white background.

-How to make Roasted Asparagus with Prosciutto and Parmesan
+How to Make Roasted Asparagus with Prosciutto:

 Step 1

-Trim.
+Trim asparagus.
 Trim the ends off the asparagus (2-3 inches is a good rule of thumb).

 A cutting board of the asparagus with the ends trimmed off.